Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 If we break down correct solutions purely by model, we can see that aider with GPT-4o outperforms Opus.
-This isn't a fair and direct comparison, because GPT-4o always took the first turn at solving and therefore got to solve all the "easiest" problems.
+This isn't a fair and direct comparison, because GPT-4o always took the first turn and therefore got first crack at all the "easiest" problems.
-Aider with Opus only ever saw the problems that GPT-4o failed to solve on the first attempt.
+Aider with Opus only ever saw problems that GPT-4o failed to find plausible solutions for on its first try.

 Aider with GPT-4o was producing higher quality plausible solutions, with a greater chance of going on to be accepted as resolving the issue.
+Again, this is biased by the turn ordering.
-Other anecdotal evidence from earlier runs of the benchmark also supports the observation that aider with GPT-4o is significantly stronger than Opus for this endeavor.
+But other anecdotal evidence from earlier runs of the benchmark also supports the observation that aider with GPT-4o is significantly stronger than Opus for this endeavor.